Check out our latest version: How to write effective descriptions and bullet points in Amazon

-If you have ever bought anything on Amazon, you have probably noticed the bullet points below the images and shipping information on a product page.
+If you’ve ever bought anything on Amazon, you have probably noticed the bullet points near the image on a product page.
 These Amazon bullet points are the second attribute that customers read when looking at your product listing and play a major role in their buying decisions.

 - 5 bullet limit, so create five attributes in your inventory labeled Amazon Bullet Points 1 – 5

-- Each bullet has a 500 character limit, so don’t be afraid to really fill these babies with keywords!
-However, make sure that these bullets are legible and coherent because customers read and rely highly on these bullet points when deciding to buy your project.
+- Each bullet has a character limit that you can’t exceed, depending on your product category.
+Look at your category’s style guide.
+Make sure that these bullets are legible and coherent because customers read and rely highly on these bullet points when deciding to buy.

 - Begin each point with a capital letter